jaxxstorm/leebriggs.co.uk/_posts/2022-08-26-choosing-an-iac-tool.md

 The server side experience is the practice of handing off the execution to your cloud provider.
 You dispatch your authored IaC off to the cloud providers service, and it takes care of building a graph for you and managing how it runs.

-THis removes the need for state storage, but also completely removes your ability to manipulate the workflow and how it executes.
+This removes the need for state storage, but also completely removes your ability to manipulate the workflow and how it executes.
 You have zero control over prioritization, you can't speed it up (or slow it down, if necessary) and you have very little control over the feedback loop for your developers.

 ### The Unique Experience